 My Favorite Sonoma Valley Wineries

-I think some of the best wines in Sonoma can be found in the Russian River Valley area and Chalk Hill regions.
+I think some of the best wines in Sonoma can be found in the Dry Creek Valley, Russian River Valley area and Chalk Hill regions.
 Sonoma wineries tend to focus more on Pinots while Napa is all about that cab.
 When it comes to Napa vs Sonoma wines, both are award winning but I personally lean toward Sonoma being my faves.

 - Roth (we love their patio!)

 - Lancaster (Ask for a wine cave tour)

 - VML (the most unique wines I’ve ever tasted)